NYFC Competition 2020 Winners

 3rd prize: Hunter O'Brien

 We would like to acknowledge all the talented young artists who participated and thank Kaoru Hinata, competition coordinator, and the distinguished panel of judges: Melanie Bradford, Suzanne Gilchrest, John Lane, John Romeri, and Pamela Sklar.

 Special thanks to Phil Unger and the Flute Center of New York for sponsoring the first prize.

 Jonah Murphy, age 20, is a sophomore at the Manhattan School of Music, where he studies with Michael Parloff.
-Past honors include awards from YoungArts, Alexander & Buono International Flute Competition, the New York Flute Club's Young Musicians Contest (ages 12–14 and 15–18), and the National Flute Association High School Soloist competition (finalist).
-He has participated in masterclasses with Stefan Hoskuldsson, Nicholas Duchamp, Mindy Kaufman, Mimi Stillman,, and, at Orford Music International Festival, with Robert Langevin, Julien Beaudiment, Michael Cox, and Jennifer Gunn.
-Also an active composer; Mr. Murphy has won awards from ASCAP, YoungArts, NextNotes, National Young Composers Challenge, Mata Jr., and the Chamber Music Society of Rochester [NY].
+Past honors include awards from YoungArts, Alexander & Buono International Flute Competition, the New York Flute Club's Young Musicians Contest (ages 12–14 and 15–18), and the National Flute Association High School Soloist Competition (finalist).
+He has participated in masterclasses with Stefan Hoskuldsson, Nicolas Duchamp, Mindy Kaufman, Mimi Stillman, and, at Orford Music International Festival, with Robert Langevin, Julien Beaudiment, Michael Cox, and Jennifer Gunn.
+Also an active composer, Mr. Murphy has won awards from ASCAP, YoungArts, NextNotes, National Young Composers Challenge, Mata Jr., and the Chamber Music Society of Rochester [NY].

 Flutist Julie Nah Kyung Lee, age 25, has performed throughout the United States and Asia.
 Lee has been a winner of the Camerata Artists International Competition and the Eisenberg Fried Woodwind Concerto Competition.
 She performed the Nielsen flute concerto with the Manhattan School of Music's Chamber Sinfonia with under maestro Jane Glover in 2019.